Ignite the Stoneforge!

 Taking a further glimpse at my deck some people might say „Why doesn’t he play the unkillable, unblockable swordfish named True-Name Nemesis?“.
 I already tested the card, played a while with it and gave it some thought but ultimately I must say: I just don’t like it and consider it to be a bit overrated.
 Sure, it shines in the fair matchups and accomplishes free wins against Death and Taxes in some cases but for a control player there are some card aspects being more important than attacking unhindered and blocking (nearly) everything that comes my way.
 Of course I talk about card advantage.
 So if I compare the Nemesis to Lingering Souls and Baleful Strix I indeed prefer the latter options which have incremental card advantage like the cornerstone of the deck, Stoneforge Mystic.

 Lingering Souls make many players flinch considering the time they buy against fair aggro decks or when they win races with four or even more power spreaded through the air.
 Being recastable, Lingering Souls is not as prone as True-Name Nemesis to countermagic, a Liliana of the Veil or any removal that could deal with the merfolk rogue.
+Baleful Strix is a threat that replaces itself while trading with almost everything, includingInsectile Aberrations and Tombstalkers.
+Besides, for some reason I just like the idea giving a sword to a bird and beat my opponent with it.

 Speaking of opponents…